harked/wabw-kasirapp-fullstack/README.md

    ```

 2. **CORS errors**
-   - JSON Server enables CORS by default
+   - Hapi CORS is enabled in `server/index.js`
    - For Express server, ensure `cors()` middleware is included

 3. **API endpoints not found**
    - Verify `db.json` is in the root directory
-   - Check that JSON Server is running on port 3004
+   - Check that the Hapi backend is running on port 3004
    - Confirm `constants.js` has correct API_URL

 ## Development Workflow